heyrocker/middleman-with-md-submodule-example/content-style-guide/12-writing-for-accessibility.html.md

 - Is the markup clean and structured?
 - Mobile devices with accessibility features are increasingly becoming core communication tools, does this work well on them?

-Many of the best practices for writing for accessibility echo those for [writing technical content](/08-writing-technical-content.html.md), with the added complexity of markup, syntax, and structure.

 ## Guidelines

 ### Avoid directional language